Primary conference

-What will you find at the National Literacy Trust primary conferences?
+What will you find at the National Literacy Trust primary conference?

-The aim of our primary conferences is to celebrate best practice and explore the issues most significant to primary practitioners through a combination of thought leadership and workshops.
+The aim of our primary conference is to celebrate best practice and explore the issues most significant to primary practitioners through a combination of thought leadership and workshops.

 Why attend our primary conferences?